opentelekomcloud-docs/object-storage-service/umn/source/obs_console_operation_guide/managing_objects/uploading_an_object.rst

 -------------

 -  At least one bucket has been created.
 -  If you want to classify files, you can create folders and upload files to different folders.
-For details about how to create a folder, see :ref:`Creating a Folder <obs_03_0316>`
+For details, see :ref:`Creating a Folder <obs_03_0316>`.

 Procedure
 ---------